GandhiCloudLab/mcm-app-management/readme.md

 <img src="images/31-app-subscription.png">

 - Based on the Placement Rule the Subscription is propagated to Cluster 2.
-- Propagated Subscription from cluster 2, pull the Deployments, PODS and Secrets from the Channel and  deploy in the cluster 2
+- Subscription from cluster 2, pull the Deployments, PODS and Secrets from the Channel and  deploy in the cluster 2
+- The deployment, Pods and Secrets available in the Cluster 2 was wraped with Deployables and placed in Namespace at MCM Hub.

 -------------